3 Steps to improve closing process

 Organizing the work

-The responsibility of creating journal entries may be within a central finance function in a smaller company whereas in larger global organizations the responsibility is at the finance departments in the business units.
-In large organizations several hundred people may contribute with journal entries for financial closing.
+The responsibility of creating journal entries may be within a central finance function in a smaller company whereas in larger global organizations the responsibility is to the finance departments in the business units.
+In large organizations, several hundred people may contribute to journal entries for financial closing.

 This article describes 3 different approaches to automate and speed up processing of Journal Entries based on technology provided by Winshuttle.